Sea of Serenity.Net

 Private Mystery Circle is one of the more confusing songs in SeraMyu.
 If you’ve ever wondered “Wait.
 What.
 What was that?” hopefully this will explain it!

-The matter is that I peeked into your eyes…
+When I peeked into your eyes

 I found stars, something I’d never seen